dnlwjy/zenfolio-dark-light/README.md

 This project includes Google Analytics 4 integration for educational and learning purposes only.
 It does not collect sensitive information such as names, email addresses, phone numbers, etc. If you fork this project, you are responsible for reviewing and complying with any applicable privacy, cookie, or data protection requirements in your jurisdiction.

 ## License
 This project is licensed under the [MIT License](./LICENSE) — it grants anyone the freedom to view, learn from, and build upon the code, as long as the original copyright notice is retained.
-That said, please respect the spirit of open source:
+That said, please respect the spirit of open source.

-- For personal use and learning —> welcome 👍
-- Sharing with attribution —> appreciated 🙏
-- Redistributing, reselling, or publishing as your own —> strictly prohibited 😡

 ## Get Started
 To start: